 III.
-RELIEF REQUESTED
+RELIEF

-Plaintiffs move to keep preliminarily under seal their Motion because their motion discusses the content of documents designated as "Confidential" or "Attorney's Eyes Only" under the parties' Protective Order.
+Plaintiffs move to keep preliminarily under seal their Reply and certain supporting documents because they discuss the content of or attach documents designated as "Confidential" or "Attorney's Eyes Only" under the parties' Protective Order.
 Dkt.
 86 at 4 ("nor shall [Confidential Information] be included in any pleading, record, or document that is not filed under seal with the Court or redacted in accordance with applicable law.").
-Plaintiffs disagree with the designation of these documents because there are not "compelling reasons" to justify keeping the Motion under seal.
-But in accordance with LCR 5(g), Plaintiffs move to keep these documents and the Motion preliminarily under seal.
+Plaintiffs disagree with the designation of these documents because there are not "compelling reasons" to justify keeping the Reply or the supporting documents under seal.
+But in accordance with LCR 5(g), Plaintiffs move to keep these documents and the Reply preliminarily under seal.
 Defendants will presumably file a statement explaining why this material should remain under seal as required by the local rule.
 See LCR 5(g)(3).
-Plaintiffs oppose keeping the Motion under seal and urge this Court to hold that Defendants cannot demonstrate "compelling reasons" to keep the documents under seal.
+Plaintiffs oppose keeping the Reply and supporting documents under seal and submit that Defendants cannot demonstrate "compelling reasons" to keep the documents under seal.